-Cypress, California January 3, 2019
+Cypress, California December 11, 2019

-Santa Cruz Mid-County Groundwater Agency Management's Discussion and Analysis For the Fiscal Years Ended June 30, 2018 and 2017
+Santa Cruz Mid-County Groundwater Agency Management's Discussion and Analysis For the Fiscal Years Ended June 30, 2019 and 2018

-As management of the Santa Cruz Mid-County Groundwater Agency (Agency), we offer readers of the Agency's financial statements this narrative overview and analysis of the financial activities and performance of the Agency for the fiscal year ended June 30, 2018 (with comparative information for fiscal year ended June 30, 2017).
+As management of the Santa Cruz Mid-County Groundwater Agency (Agency), we offer readers of the Agency's financial statements this narrative overview and analysis of the financial activities and performance of the Agency for the fiscal years ended June 30, 2019 and 2018.
 Please read it in conjunction with additional information that we have furnished in the accompanying basic financial statements, which follow this section.